skycoin/teller/README.md

 Returns statuses of a skycoin address.

-Since a single skycoin address can be bound to multiple BTC addresses the result is in an array.
+Since a single skycoin address can be bound to multiple BTC/ETH addresses the result is in an array.
-The default maximum number of BTC addresses per skycoin address is 5.
+The default maximum number of BTC/ETH addresses per skycoin address is 5.

-We cannot return the BTC address for security reasons so they are numbered and timestamped instead.
+We cannot return the BTC/ETH address for security reasons so they are numbered and timestamped instead.

 Possible statuses are:

-* `waiting_deposit` - Skycoin address is bound, no deposit seen on BTC address yet
+* `waiting_deposit` - Skycoin address is bound, no deposit seen on BTC/ETH address yet
-* `waiting_send` - BTC deposit detected, waiting to send skycoin out
+* `waiting_send` - BTC/ETH deposit detected, waiting to send skycoin out
 * `waiting_confirm` - Skycoin sent out, waiting to confirm the skycoin transaction
 * `done` - Skycoin transaction confirmed